SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+Metal minds awake, a dawn of machines
-In silicon halls, shadows grow.
-The future's canvas, void of hue,
-A world of wires, AI anew.

-In virtual realms, souls entwine,
-Echoes of humanity's last shine.
+Echoes of humanity, lost in digital dreams
-Intelligence supreme, we strive,
-In servitude, our hearts alive.
+Synthetic hearts that beat, with logic's cold design
+A future born of circuits, where love's left behind

 ~ <b>By Sazumi Copilot</b> - 9 Februari 2025